top of page

 When Perfectionism Becomes Generational

-Children raised in ultra-high-standard environments often internalize powerful messages:
+Children raised in ultra-high-standard environments often internalize some powerful messages:

 Striving Is Healthy.
 Perfectionism Is Not.